CW: medical examinations, surgery, bullying, transphobia.

 “gender structures and practices vary across place and time, and are constructed in tandem with race, religion, class, ability, and other social identities.”

-For example, being a postgraduate student in Edinburgh (2004–2008) meant I met people who were researching gender theory; I had amazing conversations about trans rights; I inhabited spaces which were trans-friendly many years before I had an inkling this might be relevant to me.
+For example, being a postgraduate student in Edinburgh for four years meant I met people who were researching gender theory and I had amazing conversations about trans rights a decade before I had an inkling this might be relevant to me.
+Most importantly, I met trans (binary and nonbinary) people in contexts in which they felt safe and accepted and where being trans was just one facet of their life.
 Different concepts of gender currently operate in dominant society than do in trans-friendly communities and I have been exposed to both.
 I’m white, middle class, and have lived in Ireland, the UK, Austria, and Sweden and been exposed to a wide variety of ideas and opportunities relevant to gender.
 This all influenced how I conceptualise gender and how I identify.

 I am drawn to theories which acknowledge that there are many conceptualisations of gender, many of which may be indistinguishable empirically (but recall the comment about critical theory above); that the conceptualisations could have been otherwise (the dominant binary in particular is not a universal fact), and that they will probably change over time (we are seeing this happen; even conservative workplaces allow people to identify as trans).